 In the warmer months, children may also enjoy the opportunity to sleep outdoors in the garden, making the most of fresh air and natural surroundings.
 Infants may rest in a buggy, while older children sleep on a camp bed in a shaded, quiet spot.

-All sleep times are gently supervised and carried out in line with safer sleep guidance, ensuring each child feels comfortable, settled, and well cared for.
+All sleep times are gently supervised and carried out in line with safer sleep guidance to ensure your child is safe, comfortable and well cared for.

 Nappies